-- 4.1 Composition The paint should consist essentially of pigments, extenders, solvents, alkyd resin, or modified alkyd binder.
-The product should meet the requirements of the Uniform Paint Standard issued by the National Health and Medical Research Council. - 4.2 Conditions of test Unless otherwise indicated, the recommendations in this guide apply to products that are tested as follows: - (a) The test panel material is one of the standard grade hardboards specified in AS 2458 which has been painted with one coat of undercoat characterized by AS 3730.14\ and dried for at least 24 h.
-Where reference panels are required, they should be composed of the same material and be prepared, by identical methods, at the same time as the test panels. - (b) The size of test panels is as specified in Table 1 for the appropriate test method. - (c) The method of application is by brush. - (d) The spreading rate of the paint should be as specified by the manufacturer, typically in the region of $16 \text{ m}^2/\text{L}$ . - (e) Environmental conditions for testing are in accordance with AS 1580.101.5. - (f) Environmental conditions for air-drying are in accordance with AS 1580.101.1.
+- 4.1 Composition The paint should consist essentially of pigments, extenders, solvent, alkyd resin binders, drying oils or selected combinations of these materials.
+The product should meet the requirements of the Uniform Paint Standard issued by the National Health and Medical Research Council. - 4.2 Conditions of test Unless otherwise indicated, the recommendations in this guide apply to products that are tested as follows: - (a) The test panel material is unsealed and should be one of the standard grade hardboards specified in AS 2458.
+Where reference panels are required, they should be composed of the same material as the test panels and shall be prepared by identical methods at the same time as the test panels. - (b) The size of test panels is specified in Table 1 for the appropriate test. - (c) The method of application is by brush. - (d) The spreading rate of the paint should be as specified by the manufacturer, typically in the range of 14 m2/L. - (e) Environmental conditions for testing are in accordance with AS 1580.101.5. - (f) Environmental conditions for air-drying are in accordance with AS 1580.101.1.